Valentine’s Day Gets A Lot of Mixed Feelings

 Not much a party person, or prefer to avoid all the romance everywhere?
 You can always celebrate on a different day (like me!) or take an alternative route to romance by going on a different type of date with your S.O.- maybe try being a tourist in your own town, or have a date at the dog park!
 Consider making the effort to go out of your way for your partner and ask what they want to do, even if it’s not your cup of tea, sometimes making the effort can really help the heart!

 Not intrigued yet?

-Well this may not be the holiday for you, and that’s ok!
+Well, this may not be a holiday for you, and that’s ok!
 But do try to enjoy what the holiday brings around (discount candy) and the good intentions that come with it!

 Happy Valentine’s Day!